 Using science and research, Pink presents a very clear argument as to why current business/working systems are outdated.
 Pink states “Carrots and sticks are so last century.
-Drive says for 21 st Century work, we need to upgrade to autonomy, mastery and purpose”, before going on to explain that, when it comes to motivation there is a gap between what science knows and what business does.
+Drive says for 21 st Century work, we need to focus on what really motivates us and upgrade to autonomy, mastery and purpose”, before going on to explain that, when it comes to motivation there is a gap between what science knows and what business does.
 The current operating system, built around external reward and punishment motivators, doesn’t work.
 The book provides examples of the types of work that can be motivated by carrots and sticks and those that can’t, highlighting that a ROWE (results only work environment) is needed.
 The challenge is how to implement this concept in diverse work environments.
-Fundamentally it is about trust and management shifting their attitudes to trusting their staff, this aspect resonated strongly within the group discussion.
+Fundamentally what motivates us is about trust and management shifting their attitudes to trusting their staff, this aspect resonated strongly within the group discussion.

 The main points the book makes is that: